alibaba/jetcache/docs/EN/GettingStarted.md

 ```

 # Basic configuration (using Spring Boot)
-This example using jedis to accessing redis(or you can consider using [lettuce](RedisWithLettuce) client for more capabilities):
+This example using jedis to accessing redis(or you can consider using [lettuce](RedisWithLettuce.md) client):
 # POM
 ```xml
 <dependency>